-In general, for purposes of NDA approval, human clinical trials are typically conducted in three seguential phases that may overlap.
+In general, for purposes of NDA approval, human clinical trials are typically conducted in three sequential phases that may overlap.

 - Phase 1-Studies are initially conducted to test the product candidate for safety, dosage tolerance, structure-activity relationships, mechanism of action, absorption, metabolism, distribution and excretion in healthy volunteers or subjects with the target disease or condition.
 If possible, phase 1 trials may also be used to gain an initial indication of product effectiveness. - Phase 2-Controlled studies are conducted with groups of subjects with a specified disease or condition to provide enough data to evaluate the preliminary efficacy, optimal dosages and dosing schedule and expanded evidence of safety.
 Multiple Phase 2 clinical trials may be conducted to obtain information prior to beginning larger and more expensive Phase 3 clinical trials. - Phase 3-These clinical trials are undertaken in larger subject populations to provide statistically significant evidence of clinical efficacy and to further test for safety in an expanded subject population at multiple clinical trial sites.
+Evidence is considered to be statistically significant when the probability of the result occurring by random chance, rather than from the efficacy of the treatment, is sufficiently low.
 These clinical trials are intended to establish the overall risk/benefit ratio of the product and provide an adequate basis for product labeling.
 These trials may be done globally to support global registrations so long as the global sites are also representative of the U.S. population and the conduct of the study at global sites comports with FDA regulations and guidance, such as compliance with GCPs.